PRX/Porter/README.md

 #### AWS/S3

-S3 image destinations are done by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.
+S3 destinations are done by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.

 The `BucketName` and `ObjectKey` properties are required.

 To set metadata on the new audio file object, use the optional `Parameters` property on the destination.
 The contents of `Parameters` are passed directly to the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method.

-If you set the optional `ContentType` property to `REPLACE`, the content type of the newly created image will be set to a [heuristically-determined](https://www.npmjs.com/package/file-type) value from the job's source file.
+If you set the optional `ContentType` property to `REPLACE`, the content type of the newly created audio file will be set to a [heuristically-determined](https://www.npmjs.com/package/file-type) value from the job's source file.
 If the content type could not be determined heuristically, this property has no effect.
 If a `ContentType` value is explicitly defined in `Parameters` that value will take precedence.

 ## S3 Destination Permissions